Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: The Proposed FBOD-BMI

-In this paper, we perform two steps to capture suspicious moving objects (coarse detection of moving objects) in consecutive video images.
-Firstly, the features of small moving objects on consecutive frames are aggregated.
-Then, the aggregated features are used to locate the suspicious moving object by object detection.
-This subsection will introduce the acquisition of aggregated features of small moving objects (Section \ref{step_a_1}) and localization of suspicious moving objects (Section \ref{step_a_2}), respectively.
+In this paper, we perform two steps to capture suspicious flying bird objects (coarse detection of flying bird objects) in consecutive video images.
+Firstly, the features of flying bird objects on consecutive frames are aggregated.
+Then, the aggregated features are used to locate the suspicious flying bird object by object detection.
+This subsection will introduce the acquisition of aggregated features of flying bird objects (Section \ref{step_a_1}) and localization of suspicious flying bird objects (Section \ref{step_a_2}), respectively.